Sitecore-Hackathon/2026-NaN/README.md

 NaN

 ## Category
-Sitecore XM Cloud Extensions / AI & Machine Learning
+Best Marketplace App

 ## Description

 ### Module Purpose
-**AEO Helper** (Answer Engine Optimization) is a Sitecore Marketplace extension that leverages artificial intelligence to automatically convert Sitecore page`s HTML content into clean, structured Markdown, and to generate LLMS.txt file.
+**AEO Helper** (Answer Engine Optimization, also known as Generative Engine Optimization) is a Sitecore Marketplace extension that leverages artificial intelligence to automatically convert Sitecore pages' HTML content into clean, structured Markdown, and to generate LLMs.txt file.
 This tool enables content teams to prepare their Sitecore content for AI-powered applications, documentation generation, and LLM training by providing streamlined content transformation capabilities.

 ### Problem Solved
 Modern content management increasingly requires content to be available in machine-readable formats for AI applications, documentation systems, and large language model (LLM) training.
 However, Sitecore's native content is stored as rich HTML, which is difficult for AI systems to process effectively.
 Content teams face several challenges: